Phil Klay: Writing and teaching career

 After Klay left active military service, he enrolled in Hunter College’s Creative Writing program, which was then under the directorship of his former professor, poet Tom Sleigh, whom Klay knew from the English department at Dartmouth.
 While completing his MFA at Hunter, Klay established important and vital artistic relationships with not only Sleigh, but also Peter Carey, Colum McCann, Claire Messud, Patrick McGrath, and Nathan Englander.

 When he was named a Hertog Fellow at Hunter, Klay was able to sharpen his research skills assisting novelist Richard Ford with his novel Canada (2012).
 Ford personally thanked Klay on the “Acknowledgments” page of the latter novel, writing: “My thanks, too, to Philip Klay, who volunteered precious time to help me research this book.”
 All would be invaluable to Klay’s writing career, leading to his debut collection of short stories, Redeployment, published in March 2014.

 Klay is a contributor to Granta.
 He has also reviewed fiction for The New York Times, The Washington Post, and Newsweek.
 His stories have appeared in collections as well, including The Best American Non-Required Reading 2012 (Mariner Books) and Fire and Forget (Da Capo Press, 2013).
 He has conducted several interviews with other writers and published them on The Rumpus.

 Princeton University named him a Hodder Fellow for the 2015-2016 academic year.
 In 2018, he headed the five-member jury that awarded the first Aspen Words Literary Prize.
 In July 2018, Klay was named 2018 winner of the George W. Hunt, S.J., Prize for Journalism, Arts & Letters in the category Cultural & Historical Criticism.

 Klay’s first novel, entitled Missionaries, was published by Penguin Press in October 2020.
 It was included on Barack Obama’s perennial list of his favorite books of the year.

 As of 2022, Klay was a faculty member in the Masters of Fine Arts (MFA) creative writing program at Fairfield University.

 In 2022, Klay returned a second time on the Storybound podcast for a special adaptation of his essay "Citizen Soldier".

+Klay wrote a New York Times op-ed entilted "Trump Has Made a Fundamental Miscalculation about Iran" on March 22, 2026.
+It was published on the website and the New York edition of the print paper.